nicfontaine/resume/readme.md

 - Game and UI design in Unity3D, Animation & modeling in Maya and Motionbuilder

 ##### Development
-- Frontend in HTML5, Pug, CSS3, VueJS, Handlebars, with a strong focus in Vanilla JS
+- Frontend in HTML5, CSS3, VueJS, with a strong focus in Vanilla JS
 - Backend in NodeJS using Express, or PHP
 - Extensive experience in Linux environments, including some bash scripting